Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 When a customer asks "Can I go from Level X to Level Y?":

-1. Identify which range each level belongs to
+1. Identify which named range each level belongs to.

 When a customer asks "What firmness for my weight?":

-3. Mention model options (Cooper for less cushioning, Aurora for medium, Cloud for more — our most popular)
+3. Mention model options (Cooper for responsive/direct feel, Aurora for balanced, Cloud for maximum cushioning — our most popular)

-4. Note that each range has 3 DIY-adjustable levels
+4. Note that each range has 3 DIY-adjustable levels, but DIY never crosses into another range

 5. Mention 7-month trial and 2 free component swaps to tweak comfort